leonschoene/unitcalcs/README.md

 Values persist across blocks, so a quantity defined in an early chapter can be used in a later one.
-Under the hood the calculation is executed by [handcalcs](https://github.com/connorferster/handcalcs) and [forallpeople](https://github.com/connorferster/forallpeople), driven from LaTeX by [PythonTeX](https://github.com/gpoore/pythontex).
+Under the hood the calculation is executed by [handcalcs](https://github.com/connorferster/handcalcs) and [forallpeople](https://github.com/connorferster/forallpeople) (big thanks to Connor Ferster for creating these packages), driven from LaTeX by
+[PythonTeX](https://github.com/gpoore/pythontex).

 ---